zwx-open/Symmetric-Power-Transformation-INR/README.md

 # Introduction to Important Arguments

-# Reproducing Results from the Paper
+# Code Execution
 ## How to run experiments in this repo?
 Please update code in `run.py` (~line 62) to run different experiments:
 The defualt is running demo (exp_000):
 ```py